 What is a Pest Control Inspection?

-Performing pest inspections entail checking numerous areas of a property (e.g., perimeter, basement, indoor areas etc).
-It is important not to miss any spot to avoid re-inspections.
+Performing pest inspections entail checking numerous areas of a property (e.g., perimeter, basement, indoor areas, etc).
+It is important not to miss any spot to avoid re-inspection.
 Complete and accurate inspection reports are vital for pest inspections, to be able to provide the right solution.
-Below are some best practices you can apply to help ensure property owners good pest inspection reports:
+Below are some best practices you can apply to help ensure property owners have good pest inspection reports:

 - Have tools ready